onap/integration-simulators-nf-simulator-ves-client/README.md

     }

 ### In place variables support
-Simulator supports dynamic keywords e.g. #dN to automatically substitute selected phrases in defined json schema.
+ves-client supports dynamic keywords e.g. #dN to automatically substitute selected phrases in defined json schema.
 Keywords have to be specified as separate json values, so no mixing keywords inside textual fields are acceptable.
 Current implementation supports placing variables in json templates as well as in patches latter sent as part of the requests.